 Petrillo/Bucklew fee waiver request: Request in writing from the Zoning Administrator asking for a waiver of fees was approved by Motion from Schultz, seconded and passed 5-0.

-Repairs on front drive: We need new bids and the process has been postponed due to weather.
+Repairs on Emergency Services entrance drive: We need new bids and the process has been postponed due to weather.

 FUTURE MEETINGS: